Omeprazole Pregnancy and Breastfeeding Warnings

 Omeprazole has been assigned to pregnancy category C by the FDA.
 Omeprazole has been used during labor and delivery to prevent Mendelson's syndrome.
 Omeprazole should only be given during pregnancy when benefit outweighs risk.

 Some animal studies have revealed evidence of embryolethality, embryo/fetal toxicity, and postnatal developmental toxicity.
+Animal studies with esomeprazole (an S-isomer of omeprazole) revealed changes in bone morphology in offspring of rats dosed through most of the pregnancy and lactation with doses equal to or greater than approximately 33.6 times an oral human dose of 40 mg.
 There are no adequate and well-controlled studies in human pregnancy.
 Available epidemiologic data failed to demonstrate an increased risk of major congenital malformations or other adverse pregnancy outcomes with use of omeprazole in the first trimester.
 Several studies have reported no short-term adverse effects in infants whose mothers where treated with a single dose of oral or intravenous omeprazole as premedication for cesarean section under general anesthesia.
 An expert review of published data of omeprazole use during pregnancy by the Teratogen Information System concluded that therapeutic doses during pregnancy will not likely pose a substantial teratogenic risk.
 Data pertaining to the use of omeprazole during pregnancy are limited.
 In one study, omeprazole 80 mg was administered orally one time to prevent Mendelson's syndrome in 20 women with uncomplicated pregnancies of at least 36 weeks duration (mean, 38.3 weeks) requiring scheduled Cesarean section.
 Cesarean section was done approximately 13 to 16 hours after the dose.
 Omeprazole was undetectable (<20 nmol/L) in umbilical vein samples from 16/20 infants.
 Omeprazole was undetectable in umbilical artery samples from 10/17 infants.
 There were no apparent adverse effects in the neonates.

 Omeprazole Breastfeeding Warnings